nourbenhassen/algolia-airflow-test/README.md

 ### __4. TESTING__
 <a name="testing"></a>
-The functions used in the DAG were tested (tests can be read in *./tests/unit_tests*).
+The functions used in the DAG were tested (tests can be found in *./tests/unit_tests*).

 The OSS Airflow project uses pytest, so the same was used in this project.